nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 2. Test case: `listbuyers 1`, `listbuyers x`
    Expected: Same behaviour as above.

+### Listing all properties

+**Prerequisites**: Property list should be filtered to show a subset of the original list.

+1. Test case: `listproperties`
+   Expected: Property list should return to its original state containing all properties.
+"Listed all properties" message should be displayed on the screen.

+2. Test case: `listproperties 1`, `listproperties x`
+   Expected: Same behaviour as above.

 ### Matching buyers to properties

 1. Test case: `matchbuyer 5`